Frequently Asked Questions for Medical Marijuana

 Do I Qualify for Medical Marijuana in the State of Kentucky?

-A Kentucky Medical Marijuana Card shows that your name has been added to the Kentucky Medical Marijuana Registry by a Licensed Kentucky Physician.
-With this card, you can:
+A Kentucky Medical Marijuana Card shows that your name has been added to the Kentucky Medical Marijuana Registry by a licensed Kentucky physician.
+With this card, you’ll be able to:

 1. Buy marijuana from dispensaries in the State of Kentucky